2017 Maurice Wilkes Award Call for Nomination

 - Name, address, and phone number of person making the nomination.

-- Name and address of candidate for whom the award is recommended.
+- Name, affiliation, address, email, and telephone number of candidate for whom the award is recommended.

 - A statement (between 200 and 500 words long) as to why the candidate deserves the award.
 Note that since the award is for an outstanding contribution, the statement and supporting letters should address what the contribution is and why it is both outstanding and significant.